Teenagers from Outer Space (role-playing game)

 Teenagers from Outer Space (often abbreviated TFOS) is a rules-light comedy role-playing game written by Michael A. Pondsmith and published by R. Talsorian Games.
 It was inspired by gag anime such as Urusei Yatsura and Ranma ½.
 The game was first released in 1987, when anime was still mostly an underground sensation.
 The game is currently in its third edition, published in 1997.
 This edition was retooled to play up the anime inspirations after anime had become more mainstream.

 At least two modules were published for the original edition.
 The first was "Field Trip" written by Dave Friedland and published by R. Talsorian Games.
 The second was "TFOS does Winterfest", written by Douglas Garrett, Paul Lidberg and Michael MacDonald and published under license by Crunchy Frog Enterprises.

 In 2001, A2 Press published a TFOS universe expansion book named "The Landing" which was written by Michael Cox.
 More expansions were supposed to follow.

+In 2020, R. Talsorian Games published a supplement for the game titled "Anglers from Planet X" for April Fools' Day.